 Reinstatement of Driving Privileges

 Drivers can have their driving privileges reinstated early instead of waiting out the 9-months suspension period.
-To have your license reinstated early, you have to serve one month of the suspension and complete the alcohol education course.
+To have your license reinstated early, you have to complete the alcohol education course.
 Then drivers can be allowed to drive if they participate in the Ignition Interlock program.17

 An ignition interlock device (IID) in Colorado works like a breathalyzer for your car.
 The IID requires the driver to blow a clean (alcohol-free) breath into the device to start the car.
 The IID also requires regular rolling samples while the vehicle is operating.
 Any failed tests will be logged and reported.